 Ask How the Communication Will Be

 Conversations are going to be pretty frequent with an SEO.
 If you are not hearing from your contractor, you should be emailing them to see what is up.
-Ask for a regular check in like once or month just to see how everything is going.
-Request a screen share meeting if possible to see the results.
+Ask for a regular check-in like once or month just to see how everything is going.
+Request a screen share meeting if possible to look at the results.
 Having this type of transparency will create better engagement from the team and more trust into the system.

 Ask What Happens When or If We Part Ways

 Sometimes the contract did not work on which happens.
 To protect yourself, you should ask what happens if this becomes the case.
 Most likely a company will say that everything will transition over to the new team without a problem.
 You should get this part in writing in your contract to protect yourself.
-I’ve seen a few companies get burned by a past agency which already delayed our strategy.
-Things like deleting all the PPC keywords, blocking robots from seeing a site, redirecting a domain to a shady site, and much more.
+I’ve seen a few companies get burned by a former agency which already delayed our strategy.
+Things like deleting all the PPC keywords, blocking robots from viewing a site, redirecting a domain to a shady place, and much more.
 Always stay protected because you never know what could happen with some of these palaces.

 These are some of the things that I hope people will begin to ask search professionals when they think of having this service contracted out.
 Some of these questions overlap with each other, so it’s best to see what is most important to your business.
-If you are looking for white hat seo services, I offer them with transparency as a key part to my life style.
+If you are looking for worcester seo marketing consultant services, I offer them with transparency as a key part to my life style.
 If you have any questions about my work, you can check out my regularly updated SEO case study section.